danstowell/insect_classifier_GDSC23_insecteffnet/README.md

 ## Licenses
 The used impulse response data is available on [OpenAir](https://www.openair.hosted.york.ac.uk/) licenced under CC BY 4.0.
 All additional Python dependencies are licensed either under MIT or Apache 2.0.

+For the software license that covers this repository and the InsectEffNet code, see the file LICENSE.